 You can always edit an existing subscription from the WP eStore->Manage Products menu.

 Display Subscription Button

 Now that you have the subscription product ready you can easily embed it on a post/page using the eStore subscription shortcode.

 Shortcodes can be inserted using the eStore TinyMCE button (the shopping cart icon on the visual editor).

 This is just the simple method of showing a PayPal subscription button.
 If you want to show a custom button image or make the product display more stylish you can do so by using the appropriate eStore shortcodes.
-You can check out all the stunning product display options of eStore in my WP eStore shopping cart plugin review.

 And you are done!
 Your site is now ready to accept PayPal subscription.